STAIRlab/sees/docs/library/1_Modeling/element/bearing/3651-Single Friction Pendulum Bearing Element.md

-# Single Friction Pendulum Bearing Element
+# Single Friction Pendulum Bearing

 <p>This command is used to construct a singleFPBearing element object,
 which is defined by two nodes.
 The iNode represents the concave sliding